nikopensius/CtrlF-/README.md

 5. Run the command `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process` to enable running scripts.
 6. Run the command `cd .\Downloads\CtrlF--main\CtrlF--main\` to navigate to the project directory.
 7. Run the command `.\ctrlf\Scripts\activate` to activate the python virtual environment.
 When prompted, enter `r` to approve running environment.
 8. Run the command `python Python\backend.py` to run the Python backend application.
+Ignore the warning.
 9. Once you're done using the extension, to close the backend application, press `Ctrl+C` in the PowerShell window where the backend is running.
 10. To exit the virtual environment, run the command `deactivate`.
 After that, you can close the PowerShell window.